 When businesses are looking for funding, there are many questions they need to ask – some more obvious than others.
 In our series of dispelling the myths, we are taking a look at concentration levels and how funding businesses where high concentrations exist may not be as straightforward as they seem.
-We ask Brit Pearce, Sales Director at Pulse Cashflow who aims to bring greater transparency to the topic.
+We ask Nicki Hallett, Operations Director at Pulse Cashflow who aims to bring greater transparency to the topic.

 What is a concentration limit?

 If a business has a customer or debtor which accounts for a large percentage of their overall sales ledger then it is seen as a concentration.
 Put simply, if a business has a ledger worth £100k and one customer accounted for £50k of it then the concentration level would be 50%.